ESBenchmark/ESBench/docs/guide/complexity.md

 ## Options

-`TimeProfiler` performs simple regression analysis on a variable and a metric, find the best fitting curve.
+`ComplexityProfiler` performs simple regression analysis on a variable and a metric, find the best fitting curve.
 The variable must be defined in `params`, and the metric should be provided by another profiler, in the above example, it uses the time provided by [TimeProfiler](./time-profiler).

 - `param` Parameter name of the input size, the parameter must have at least 2 values, and all values must be finite number.